September 4, 2019

 Sitting in the front passenger seat of our car, I was on alert for minarets of mosques popping up from the villages along the road.
 When spotting the first, I tried to make a picture, but that proved hard from a rapidly driving car (that part of the trip we were still using expressways).
 However, soon I had the same experience as the day before: there were so many mosques everywhere, that it seemed unnecessary to make a picture of even one, so I gave up trying to shoot one while driving.

 An interesting aspect was that many villages had two mosques: an older one in the traditional Chinese Muslim style and a new one, in Arab style.
 Apparently, that is the fashion nowadays.
 This contradicted another criticism about the position of Islam in China in the recent Western media.
 Many report that the Chinese government has promulgated that new mosques in China should be designed in the traditional Chinese style and that middle eastern style mosques would be torn down.
 Even if such a regulation was issued, it is very openly ignored in Gansu.
 All new mosques are in Arab style and all have crescent moons.

 Once we drove into the city, it was easier to take pictures.
 And . . . the targets for pictures were easy to pick due to their size.
-I am only posting a few picture of the mosques in Linxia City to give you an impression of the town.
+I am only posting a few pictures of the mosques in Linxia City to give you an impression of the town.
 I am also adding picture of a butcher as an example of the middle east like ambiance and a hijab store with a convenient indication of its merchandise in English.

 The main object to visit for my Chinese companions was a quarter that had been restored in its original state, catering to tourists.
 It is a very touristy, but they local authorities have done a good job.
 Several of the shops are have better quality local produce.